Busy multi-level school stairwell with students and staff

 • Review important dates to confirm when the school will begin to satisfy loan requirements.
 Keep confirmation of the completed requirements for your records.

-Declining or Reducing Loans
+Declining or reducing loans

 Borrowers can decline all or part of the loan.
 Direct loan fund revisions may be requested within 120 days of the disbursement date.
-A balance may be created if the loan funds you are declining have already been applied to your MyBill account.
-Visit MyBill to review and repay any account balances created by the revision request.
+A balance may be created if the loan funds you are declining have already been applied to your Aggie Bill account.
+Visit Aggie Bill to review and repay any account balances created by the revision request.

 Note: If the request is received outside of the 120-day disbursement period, the school will make a partial loan revision and direct you to the appropriate loan servicer for repayment guidance.

-Steps to decline/reduce a loan:
+Steps to decline or reduce a loan:

 • Log into MyAwards